Olayiwola72/oneot-weather-forecast-eventdriven/README.md

 ## **🌱 Project Overview**
 - Module 1 - Background Process
-This service fetches weather data from the Estonian Weather Service API, parses it (excluding wind and sea data), and saves the queryForecast in a PostgreSQL database.
+This service fetches weather data from the Estonian Weather Service API, parses it (excluding wind and sea data), and saves the searchForecast in a PostgreSQL database.

       Database Setup: On startup, the module will automatically set up the required database schema if it does not exist.
-      Scheduled Task: The @Scheduled annotation is used to run a task every 30 minutes that retrieves and processes the latest queryForecast data.
+      Scheduled Task: The @Scheduled annotation is used to run a task every 30 minutes that retrieves and processes the latest searchForecast data.

 - Module 2 - Query Microservice Web API
-The web module provides a REST API for querying queryForecast data:
+The web module provides a REST API for querying searchForecast data:

       Endpoints:
-      GET /api/queryForecasts/places?place={place}: Takes a location as input and returns the weather queryForecast for that specific location in JSON format.
+      GET /api/searchForecasts/places?place={place}: Takes a location as input and returns the weather searchForecast for that specific location in JSON format.
-      GET /api/queryForecasts/today: Returns the current day's queryForecast for all locations in JSON format.
+      GET /api/searchForecasts/today: Returns the current day's searchForecast for all locations in JSON format.

 Response Structure: Each response includes location, date, temperature, and relevant weather details to make it as user-friendly as possible.